 |

-Teen violence has become an increasing problem in the U.S. Teen violence and gang involvement escalated in the 1990s and has remained high.
-Teens are the most likely group to be victims or perpetrators of teen violence, but the results of teen violence affect everyone.
-Teen violence is a serious problem:
+Teen violence has become an increasing problem in the U.S. Teen violence and teen gang involvement escalated in the 1990s and has remained high.
+Youth are the most likely group to be victims or perpetrators of teen violence, but the results of teen violence affect everyone.
+Youth violence statistics show this is a serious problem:

 There are some factors that make individual teens more likely to be involved in teen violence:

-There is no single profile for a violent teen.
+There is no single profile for a violent youth.
 Some teens with many risk factors do not resort to violence, and some violent teens do not have any obvious risk factors.

 |